The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: [Fe/H] distribution of the accreted and in situ components of the stellar halo

-As mentioned in Sec. \ref{subsec:insituhalo}, the in-situ stellar particles found in the stellar haloes of the analysed dwarf can be formed as a consequence of its interaction with satellite galaxies, and the gas that the satellite galaxy provides he main dwarf with can play a role in this star formation process.
-The in-situ stellar material born as a result of interactions should therefore have a similar metallicity to that of the accreted component if it formed with the gas accreted by the dwarf galaxy.
-Thus, we analysed the [Fe/H] distributions of the in-situ and accreted components of the stellar halo, which are shown in blue and orange respectively in Fig. \ref{fig:metdist}.
+As mentioned in Sect. \ref{subsec:insituhalo}, the in situ stellar particles found in the stellar halos of the analysed dwarf can be formed as a consequence of its interaction with satellite galaxies.
+In situ stars born from accreted gas should have a similar metallicity to the accreted material itself.
+We analysed the [Fe/H] distributions of both the in situ (blue) and accreted (orange) components of the stellar halo, as shown in Fig. \ref{fig:metdist}.
 We also show the overall [Fe/H] distribution of the stellar halo, colour-coded by the accreted stellar halo mass.
-We find a bimodal distribution in 8 out of 17 galaxies ($\sim 50\%$ of the sample), implying that in those galaxies there is not a significant contribution of in-situ particles formed out of accreted gas in the stellar halo.
-The remaining galaxies do not present a bimodality in their [Fe/H] distribution, which means that the in-situ material born out of accreted gas significantly contributes to their in-situ stellar halo.
-We also note that the overall [Fe/H] distribution of the stellar halo resembles the one of its in-situ population the most in all galaxies, meaning that the contribution of the accreted component to the stellar halo is lower than the one of the in-situ component, as discussed in Sec. \ref{subsec:halos_z=0}.
+We find a bimodal distribution in 8 out of 17 galaxies ($\sim 50\%$ of the sample), implying that in those galaxies there is not a significant contribution of in situ particles formed out of accreted gas in the stellar halo.
+The remaining galaxies do not present a bimodality in their [Fe/H] distribution, which means that the in situ material born out of accreted gas significantly contributes to their in situ stellar halo.
+Additionally, we note that the overall [Fe/H] distribution of the stellar halo closely resembles that of the in situ population, indicating that the in situ component dominates over the accreted component, as discussed in Sect. \ref{subsec:halos_z=0}.

-Moreover, we infer from these distributions that it would be suitable to make a cut in [Fe/H] $\approx -1.5$ to observationally detect the accreted component of stellar haloes in low-mass galaxies.
-For [Fe/H] $< -1.5$ we can assume that the observed stellar populations will be accreted material, although we bare in mind that the amount of accreted stellar material is lower than that of the in-situ material and this classification might therefore not be so straightforward.
+Moreover, we infer from these distributions that a cut at [Fe/H] $\approx -1.5$ would be useful for observationally identifying the accreted component of stellar halos in low-mass galaxies.
+Stars with [Fe/H] $< -1.5$ can be assumed to be primarily accreted material, although we bare in mind that the accreted component is less abundant than the in situ one and this classification might therefore not be so straightforward.

 \end{appendix}